 A satisfying resolution has a feeling of finality, of the characters’ lives returning to a (new) stable configuration.
 The ultimate story might not yet be over (in the case of series), but at least for today the conflict has been resolved and the tempest has blown past.
 Additionally, any loose threads (subplots) need to be tied up by the end of the story, or your readers will experience an unpleasant feeling that you forgot something important or that things ended before they should.
 You should take a few scenes to celebrate the success of your central characters as well, so that your audience can vicariously share in the emotions arising from the completion of their difficult journey.

 A good resolution should be clear.
 Any remaining mysteries should be put to rest by this point (whether the characters learn their truth or not).
-It is fine if the reader doesn’t know how every situation resolves, but in this case they should know that they weren’t told, and not feel like the author simply never went back and addressed the issue.
+It is fine if the reader doesn’t know how every situation resolves, but in this case they should know that they weren’t told and not feel like the author simply never went back and addressed the issue.
 A bit of ambiguity is fine too (was the villain truly defeated?), but only if this is deliberate and not an unintended artifact of being vague.

 No matter what the ultimate emotional tone of your ending, you should avoid making it too monochromic.
 Happy endings should be tempered with notes of loss or imperfection, while tragedies should still offer a glimmer of joy and hope.
 Just as with your characters, your ending should neither be perfectly wonderful or devastatingly tragic and adding a hint of other emotions will grant your conclusion a sense of authenticity and realism.

-Brevity (but not rushed)
+Brevity (without feeling rushed)

 Again, this section is where you wrap things up and prepare to say goodbye, so the resolution should really only take a chapter or two to conclude at most.
 You don’t want your ending to feel rushed, but neither should you draw out the resolution too far.
 Once you decide on the endpoint of your story, resist the temptation to write additional scenes solely for the purpose of spending more time with your characters.